-E. Executive Summary
+Executive Summary

 UCM and the Block Hassenfeld Casdin (BHC) Collaborative for Family Resilience will provide grants to community-based organizations via a request for proposal (RFP) process.
-The goal of this funding, in alignment with the UCM Strategic Implementation Plan and BHC Collaborative Program Model, is to ensure that children, families, and the broader community receive the programs and services they need for long-term, holistic recovery from complex trauma.
-In recognition of the limited and decreasing funding streams for south side organizations, these grants aim to increase funds available to eligible not-for-profit agencies that provide critical resources related to trauma prevention or recovery for children and/or families.
+The goal of this funding, in alignment with the UCM Strategic Implementation Plan (pg.
+10-11) and the BHC Collaborative Program Model, is to ensure that children, families, and the broader community receive the programs and services they need for long-term, holistic recovery from complex trauma.
+In recognition of the limited funding streams for south side organizations, these grants aim to increase funds available to eligible not-for-profit agencies or organizations that provide critical resources related to trauma prevention or recovery for children and/or families.